 After a career start at English Heritage, Peter worked as a local authority conservation officer and sat on the Peterborough Diocesan Advisory Committee.
 He became the first Conservation Officer employed in the Church of England, for the Diocese of London, before becoming a Project Development Manager supporting parishes in the maintenance of the buildings in their care and finding sustainable solutions for historic churches through grant aid and commercial development.

-In August 2017 Peter was announced as our new Chief Executive, following in the footsteps of Crispin Truman.
+In August 2017 Peter was announced as our new Chief Executive.

 Deputy CEO and Director of Conservation